scottlamb/http-serve/README.md

     The caller should produce the complete body or call `BodyWriter::abort`, causing the HTTP stream to terminate abruptly.

-It also has a helper for serving a full directory tree from the local filesystem, including automatically looking for `.gz`-suffixed files when the client advertises `Accept-Encoding: gzip`.
+It supplies a static file `Entity` implementation and a (currently Unix-only) helper for serving a full directory tree from the local filesystem, including automatically looking for `.gz`-suffixed files when the client advertises `Accept-Encoding: gzip`.

 ## Why two ways?